builtnorth/wp-schema/README.md

-# WP Schema
+# WP Schema Framework

-A comprehensive, WordPress-first schema generation framework with a clean provider-based architecture.
+A comprehensive, WordPress schema generation framework with a clean provider-based architecture.

 ## Architecture